 The tension of the string of a stringed musical instrument is defined completely by the pitch the string is tuned to, its vibrating length, and its mass (weight) per unit of length.
 This is a matter of basic physics.
 But there are all sorts of other quantities and qualities that are said to affect string tension.
-They do not, but (and this is a big but) some of these may indeed affect the compliance of the string, and this will affect how tight the string feels to the player.
+They do not, but (and this is a big but) some of these may indeed affect the longitudinal stiffness and the overall compliance of the string, and this will affect how tight the string feels to the player.
 This page attempts to provide a comprehensive list of the commonly held beliefs about string tension of stringed musical instruments and to discuss how each of these may be explained in terms of the physical properties of strings and the ways they are attached to stringed instruments.

 As mentioned in the introduction above, string tension is completely defined by three factors: the pitch the string is tuned to, its vibrating length, and its mass (weight) per unit of length.
 Those interested in the formula by which these factors are related to pitch should take a look at page on this website about String Tension.
 Conventional wisdom has it that a number of other factors affect string tension.
 Some of these are (in no particular order):

 The length of the string between the string anchor and the saddle of the bridge;

 The length of the string between the tuning machine post or peg and the nut;

 The breakover angle of the string at the bridge and/or the nut;